Gary Gilmour: Test debut

-1974-1975

 In 1974 on the New Zealand tour, Gilmour was made twelfth man for the first two tests.
 A six wicket haul against the provincial Otago, saw him back in the eleven for the third test.
 He took 7 wickets in a Test at Auckland, which included 5 for 64 in the first innings to set up a series-tying victory.
 He also won the man of the match award for the first ODI, taking 2–19 off 7 overs.
 Gilmour took 20 first class wickets on the tour at an average of just 15.

+1974-75: World Cup

-The 1974–75 competition for fast bowling places in the Australian team was intense and Gilmour wasn't selected for the 1974–75 Ashes series.
+The 1974–75 competition for fast bowling places in the Australian team was intense due to the excellent form of Max Walker, Dennis Lillee and Jeff Thomson, and Gilmour wasn't selected for the 1974–75 Ashes series.
 However, he had a good domestic summer against interstate teams.
 These efforts – 31 Shield wickets at 30 – and his all round ability earned him selection on the 1975 tour of England.

-1975 World Cup

 Gilmour was twelfth man in the early stages of the tournament but was selected for the semi-final against England at Headingley.
 On a day almost tailor-made for his style of bowling, he finished 12 overs with 6 for 14 and Australia bowled out the opposition for 93.
 It was the first time that a bowler had taken 6 wickets in an ODI, and remained the best ODI bowling performance until Winston Davis claimed 7–51 in the 1983 competition.
 Although Australia lost the final to West Indies, Gilmour bagged 5–48 and scored 14 off 11 balls.

 1975 Ashes

 Gilmour made a brief appearance at the 197 Ashes.
 He was called on at Headingley, replacing Alan Turner.
 He bagged 6 for 85 in the first innings in a game that was famously called off because protestors vandalised the pitch.

+In September 1975 Ian Chappell declared "I'm now convinced that Gary Gilmour is ready for test cricket...
+I can how see him forcing his way into the Australian side as an all rounder.
+There's no reason at all why he can't secure a place as No. 6 or 7 batsman to complement his bowling.
+If I was Gary Gilmour I'd concentrate on making a few big scores early in the season."